uc-cdis/gen3.org/content/resources/user/analyze-data.md

 auth = Gen3Auth(endpoint, creds)
 ```

-2) The class _Gen3Submission_ is used to list programs/projects and export structured metadata from a node.
+2) Functions in the most commonly used class _Gen3Submission_ can be used to list programs/projects and export structured metadata from a node.

-2.1 All available programs in the data commons will be shown with `get_programs`.
+2.1) All available programs in the data commons will be shown with the function `get_programs`.
 The following commands:

 ```
 from gen3.submission import Gen3Submission